 The Belgian capital has for many years been one of our favourite places in the world to visit.
 We lovingly refer to it as “our Paris”, a smaller, lesser discovered and different version of its French counterpart.
 It’s got buckets of charm, sensational food and that continental capital city vibe without the extortionate price-tag that Paris dictates.

 If you want a low-key, walkable, cultural city with fantastic food, beautiful cafés and stunning art, architecture and sights, Brussels is your ticket.
 Many have been discouraged from visiting the city due to the tragic events during 2016.
 However we are not discouraged from going back, and we hope with our top 10 tips you will find zero excuse not to explore the fantastic Belgian capital.

 Manekin Pis, Jeanneke Pis & Het Zinneke

-Let’s get the touristy stuff out of the way first.
-While there are museums and stunning buildings throughout the city, perhaps on a snappy two-day trip, you want to spot the most iconic sights whilst on a whistle-stop visit.
-The Manekin Pis fountain is one of the most popular attractions in Brussels.
-It is just a tiny statue of a kid having a piss, but thousands flock to it as it’s a symbol of the national humour – The Bruxellois don’t take themselves too seriously!
-It’s above ground at a height, so it’s completely possible to walk past and miss it.
-Sporting a wardrobe of over 900 suits, you may get to spy him in one of his outfits- the full collection is housed in the nearby city Museum at Grand Place.
+Let’s get the touristy stuff out of the way, firstly.
+On a snappy two-day trip, you’ll want to tick off the most iconic sights whilst on your whistle-stop visit.
+The Manekin Pis fountain is one of the most popular attractions in Brussels, but is effectively just a tiny statue of a kid having a piss located on the corner where Rue de l’Etuve and Rue du Chêne meet.
+Note: Emphasis on ‘tiny statue’ – people always comment on how much smaller in real life it is!
+Thousands of tourists flock to this weekly as it’s a symbol of the national humour – The Bruxellois don’t take themselves too seriously!
+It’s above ground at a height, so it’s entirely possible to walk right by it and miss it.
+Sporting a wardrobe of over 900 suits, you may get to spy him in one of his spiffing outfits – the full collection is housed in the nearby city Museum at Grand Place.
 They’re changed 23 times throughout the year, to mark different occasions or just to showcase one of the donated designs that have been submitted.